fsuri/Pequin-Artifact/RunningExperiments.md

 ### **4 - Stress testing Range Reads**:
 In this microbenchmark we simulate artificial inconsistency between replicas to invoke Pesto's snapshot protocol.
+Configuration files are found under `experiment-configs/Pesto/2-Microbenchmarks/2-Snapshot`

 We implement a microbenchmark based on the YCSB framework consisting of $10$ tables, each containing $1M$ keys.
 Every transaction issues one scan read to a range of size $10$ on one table, and attempts to update all $10$ read rows.
-We distinguish two workload instantiations: an uncontended uniform access pattern *U*, and a very highly contended Zipfian access pattern **Z** with coefficient 1.1
+We distinguish two workload instantiations: an uncontended uniform access pattern *U*, and a very highly contended Zipfian access pattern *Z* with coefficient 1.1

 We simulate two settings:
 1) We artificially fail eager execution for *every* transaction -- requiring a snapshot proposal, but no synchronization (since replicas are, in fact, consistent)
 2) We ommit/delay application of writes of every transaction at 1/3rd of replicas -- this results in actual inconsistency, and requires both a snapshot proposal and explicit synchronization.

-TODO: ADD DISCUSSION FROM NOTES

 <!-- \iffalse
 Simulation setup:
 At 1/3rd of replicas (2 out of 6) we *drop* application of prepared/committed writes in order to create inconsistency.
 This results in eager exec failing about 2/3rd of the time (a bit higher for zipf even).
 When a snapshot is proposed, replicas need to sync on missing data.